dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 Pending design, it may be required that all option instances are the same across a given `JsonNode` tree.

 ### Using `System.Object` for values
 Both `JsonObject` and `JsonArray` allow `System.Object` to be specified for the property\array values.
-This allows a terse and more performant model, plus compatibility with `dynamic`:
+This allows a terse and more performant model, plus compatibility with Newtonsoft and `dynamic`:
 ```cs
     var jObject = new JsonObject(options)
     {